Dualis/Inspiro/README.md

 		Karl Marx

 clear
-	Clears the bot state data
+	Clears all login and bot state data for the user

 quote
 	Get a random quote from the chosen person